tfsojon/richinsql-blog/content/post/2019-03-28-taking-dbatools-further.md

 #### Agent Jobs

-I have a situation quite often where people outside of the team I work will load up a SQL Agent Job onto one of the Availability Group (AG) members and fail to add it to one of the secondary members when the AG fails over the job doesn&#8217;t run as it doesn&#8217;t exist.
+I have a situation quite often where people outside of the team I work will load up a SQL Agent Job onto one of the Availability Group (AG) members and fail to add it to one of the secondary members when the AG fails over the job doesn't run as it doesn't exist.

 To fix this, I have to script the job out, take the T-SQL that the scripting function in SSMS creates and run it onto the server where the job is missing, it all takes a little bit of time, however with dbatools I can simplify this and do it with just one line